|

 and many of the senior boys were aware of this.
 There was scandal.
 Sexual

 abuse of children, however, was not the issue.
+The headmaster was unfazed.
+He remarked that

 if he enquired too closely, or worried too much whom the staff were living